Clotilde Cerdà: Early life

 Clotilde made her musical debut at the 1873 Vienna World's Fair when she was eleven years old.
 She played a solo for the harp, directed by Johann Strauss II at the Vienna Imperial Theater.
 Her performance was highly praised by both Isabel II and Victor Hugo.
 The former (Note: Some sources claim it was the king himself, Alfonso XII, who named her Cervantes.) christened her Cervantes (after the Spanish writer) while the latter named her Esmeralda (after the heroine of his most performed work, The Hunchback of Notre-Dame).
 Queen Elizabeth II gave her support throughout her artistic career, taking Cerdá under her protection and helping her through her contacts.

-On 21 February 1875, the so-called Liceo Esmeralda was created, an institution that arose under the protection of Alfonso XII, the queen mother, and the princess of Asturias.
+On 21 February 1875, the so-called Liceo Esmeralda (Esmeralda High School) was created, an institution that arose under the protection of Alfonso XII, the queen mother, and the princess of Asturias.
 Esmeralda was the honorary president, while Felipe Pedrell served as the president and the writer Saturnino Jiménez Enrich was the secretary.
+Composer Maria Luisa Ponsa studied there as a child.